pinkbunny1/kakao/README.md

   - [ ] Extra features for chatting
 - [ ] Add features for each UI
 - [ ] Add profile page for users
+- [ ] Use HOC to build layouts to toggle Footer based on URL